Kely Support Group

-KELY Support Group (commonly known as KELY; 啟勵扶青會 (启励扶青会)) is a non-governmental bilingual organisation in Hong Kong which aims to provide support to youth between the ages of 14 to 24.
+KELY Support Group (commonly known as KELY; 啟勵扶青會 (启励扶青会)) is a non-governmental bilingual organisation in Hong Kong which aims to provide support to youth between the ages of 14 and 24.
 Its programmes and services focus on prevention and intervention of alcoholism and other drug abuse, and are designed to tackle what the group regards as the common reasons for abuse such as boredom, peer pressure, lack of self-awareness, low self-esteem, poverty, unemployment and discrimination.

 History

 KELY was founded in 1991 by Samantha Martin, the daughter of Hong Kong business executives, who was overcoming her addiction to drugs such as alcohol.
 While in recovery she told her story of drug abuse to her peers.
-Having attended school in the USA, upon Martin's return to Hong Kong, she found what she believe to be an abundance of drugs in the Hong Kong school system.
+Having attended school in the US, upon Martin's return to Hong Kong, she found what she believe to be an abundance of drugs in the Hong Kong school system.
 She eventually set up an informal self-help group which offered support to young individuals with addiction problems.
 Support was established to form an organisation under the acronym KELY, which stands for "Kids Everywhere Like You".
 Since 1991, KELY Support Group has provided drug education and counselling support in schools in Hong Kong following the model of peer support, leadership development and mentorship.

 Mentorship involves adult volunteers from the local community to share their knowledge and expertise with KELY's youth participants.
 KELY uses a 'bottom-up' mentorship approach as youth and adults develop shared goals and work together as a team in various programmes.